Crusading Newsroom Spent Years Fighting Its ‘Cruel’ Culture

 Others ran into similar issues when they made more formal filed complaints.

-Daniel Denvir was a freelance writer in residence for several years with The Appeal.
+Daniel Denvir was a freelance writer in residence for several years with an earlier iteration of The Appeal when it was still a part of the Fair Punishment Project.
 He told The Daily Beast that he grew frustrated after Brown blew up on him after Denvir said the editor had inserted what he said was inaccurate language into a story.
 When he tried to complain about the incident, he was told to file a complaint with human resources, and was simultaneously prohibited from writing for the publication for several months, cutting off a freelance gig that until that point had been an important regular source of income.

 "I was retaliated against for making a complaint against an editor,” Denvir told The Daily Beast.
 “And spent four months with this neverending situation haunting me.
 It was so unpleasant and unfair and mean.
 And it didn't have to be any of those things."